Ethanvdw/MangaMania/README.md

 # MangaMania

-A CLI application for Mangadex.
+A CLI download client for Mangadex
 Requires img2pdf